List of Input Devices of Computer

-The scanner is a graphics device that directly copies images from a paper or photograph and then converts it into the digital format for display, storage and graphics manipulations.
+The scanner is a graphics device that directly copies images from a paper or photograph and then converts it into a digital format display, storage and graphics manipulations.
 Traditionally, design and publishing houses have been the prime users of scanners but the phenomenal growth of the Internet has made the scanner more popular among web designers.
-Today scanners are becoming affordable tools to graphics artists and photographers.
+Today scanners are becoming affordable tools for graphics artefacts and photographers.

 A light pen is a pointing device shaped like a pen and it is connected to the computer.
-The tip of the light pen contains a light-sensitive element which placed against the screen, detects the light from the screen enabling the computer to identify the location of the pen on the screen.
+The tip of the light pen contains a light-sensitive element which placed Agatha on the screen and detects the light from the screen enabling the computer to identify the location of the pen on the screen.
 It allows the user to point to displayed objects, or draw on the screen.
 A light pen can work with any CRT-based monitor, but not with LCD screens, projectors or other display devices.

 The light pen works by sensing the sudden small change in brightness of a point on the screen when the electron gun refreshes that spot.
-By noting exactly where the scanning has reached that moment, the x,y position of the pen can be resolved.
+By noting exactly where the scanning has reached that moment, the x,y position of the and e pen can be resolved.
 The pen position is updated on every refresh of the screen.
-Light pens use for digitizing a map, engineering drawing, signature, and handwriting.
+Light pens use for digitizing maps, engineering drawings, and signatudrawings handwriting.